railwayapp/docs/src/pages/deploy/deployments.md

 Once the build succeeds, Railway will attempt to deploy your image and the Deployment's status becomes `Deploying`.
 If a [healthcheck](../diagnose/healthchecks) is configured, Railway will wait for it to succeed before proceeding to the next step.

-If an error occurs during the build or deploy process, the Deployment will stop and the status will become `Failure`.
+If an error occurs during the build or deploy process, the Deployment will stop and the status will become `Failed`.

 Once the Deployment is live and running, the status will change to `Success`.
 A Deployment will remain in this state unless it [crashes](deployments#restart-a-crashed-deployment), at which point it will become `Crashed`.